-Sexual Violence and Sexual Harassment including Peer on Peer
+Sexual Violence and Sexual Harassment including Child-On-Child

-St George's Central recognises that allegations of sexual violence and sexual harassment are likely to be complex and require difficult professional decisions to be made.
+The education setting recognises that allegations of sexual violence and sexual harassment are likely to be complex and require difficult professional decisions to be made.

-Decisions will be made on a case by case basis with the DSL taking a leading role, supported by other agencies such as Children's Social Care and the Police as required12.
+Decisions will be made on a case by case basis with the DSL taking a leading role, supported by other agencies such as Children's Social Care and the Police as required.